Skip to content

 How can I use folders effectively for template organization?

-Tallyfy’s folder system enables sophisticated template organization supporting multiple organizational approaches based on your business structure.
+Tallyfy’s folder system lets you do sophisticated template organization supporting multiple organizational approaches based on your business structure.

-These proven folder organization strategies accommodate diverse business structures and workflow management needs:
+These proven folder organization strategies accommodate diverse business structures and workflow management needs, typically reducing template search time by 70%:

 • Department-based organization: Create folders for each department (HR, Finance, Operations)